🕓 Last Updated: February 21, 2024, 8:55 pm (PH time)

 Related: Echoes of Destiny

-Regel Javines is the founder and editor of The Philippine Pundit.
-Born in Leyte and raised by struggle, he writes truth from the margins—with conviction, clarity, and conscience.
+Regel Javines is the founder/editor-publisher of The Philippine Pundit.
+Born in Leyte and raised by struggle, he writes truth from the margins.
 His work explores the intersections of politics, spirituality, and life’s deeper questions.
 Blogging since 2011, Regel has contributed incisive political analysis to global citizen journalism platforms, giving voice to stories often left unheard.
+Currently, he works as a consultant for the Congressional Assistance, Response, and Education (CARE) Program of the House of Representatives of the Philippines.